-I think most Floridians have seen a video or heard of The Devil’s Den Prehistoric Spring.
+The Devils Den Florida – a Prehistoric Spring is something most Floridians know about.
 A couple of years ago, a spree of promotion videos captivated the imagination of any of us who did not know about this spring.
 If you’ve seen any of those videos or pictures like me, you probably wonder what it’s like to visit.
 Most specifically, you probably want to know what the experience is like.
-Devil’s Den Prehistoric Spring is a privately-owned scuba diving training center that you can also snorkel to experience.
+Devil’s Den Prehistoric Spring is a privately owned scuba diving training center you can also snorkel to experience.

 But before you go to the article, let me give you some quick links to the popular tours and excursions in Florida: